FAQs

 • Applying

-Applications for this year's programme are now live!
-Apply now by clicking the yellow button at the top of this page.
+Applications for this year's programme will open in May 2025.
+To keep updated with when applications go live, click the 'Keep Me Updated' button at the top of this page.

 The application form should take around 10–15 minutes to complete, but you can save it and return to complete it later.